lek-tin/hashnopolis/content/post/k-closest-points-to-origin.md

 ### Solution
 The advantage: high efficiency
 The disadvantage: neither an online solution nor a stable one.
-And the K elements closest are not sorted in ascending order.
+And the `K` elements closest are not sorted in ascending order.
-Average time complexity: `O(n)` if we don’t need the sorted output, otherwise O(n+kLogk)
+Average time complexity: `O(n)` if we don’t need the sorted output, otherwise `O(n+kLogk)`

+Java
 ```java
 class Solution {
     public int[][] kClosest(int[][] points, int K) {